troessner/articles/draft-how-does-mutant-work.markdown

 * how mutated nodes are re-inserted into the AST
 * how `Mutant` actually generates Ruby code back out of ASTs for generating its warnings and for running the specs (hint: It uses the [Unparser](https://github.com/mbj/unparser) gem under the hood)
 * how `Mutant` runs the right specs against the mutations
+* how `Mutant` isolates concurrent mutation kills from each others

 I also didn't talk about awesome `Mutant` features like the `since` flag: